wcko87/beatoraja-english-guide/Downloading-Songs.md

 As mentioned before, if you are looking to play specific [sabuns](#downloading-songs-and-sabuns) (e.g. for a [difficulty table](#difficulty-tables)), you may need to look for both the song and the chart separately.

-To find a specific song, one way is to first find out which BMS event it originated from (you can usually do this by searching for the song on Google or YouTube).
+To find a specific song, one way is to first find out which BMS event it originated from (you can usually do this by searching for the song on [BMS Search](http://bmssearch.net/), Google or YouTube).
 You should be able to find the original submission page to the event from there.
 - [List of past (and current) BMS events](https://hitkey.nekokan.dyndns.info/bmsevt.htm#ALL)

 Example: [Submission page for Calamity Fortune](http://yaruki0.sakura.ne.jp/event/ondanyugi5/impression.cgi?no=45).
 Event: 東方音弾遊戯5